swiftlang/swift-package-manager/Documentation/Resources.md

 * `Attachment`: Attach relevant files like logs, project

 Please include a minimal example package which can reproduce the issue.
 The sample package can be attached with the report or you can include URL of the package hosted on places like GitHub.
-Also, include the verbose build log.
-If you're using `swift build` to compile the project you can obtain the verbose log using:
+Also, include the verbose logs by adding `--verbose` or `-v` after a subcommand.
+For e.g.:

+    $ swift build --verbose
-    $ swift build -v
+    $ swift package -v update

 If the bug is with a generated Xcode project, include how the project was generated and the Xcode build log.